scottyschup/ruby-curriculum/projects/w1d5-tic-tac-toe-ai.md

 Let's create a class `TicTacToeNode`.
 This will represent a TTT
-game-state: it will store the current state of the `board` plus the `next_mover_mark` of the player who's will move next.
+game-state: it will store the current state of the `board` plus the `next_mover_mark` of the player who will move next.
 Also, if given, store the `prev_move_pos` (this will come in handy later).

 This doesn't use the `TreeNode` you made earlier.
 We are making a